docdiesel/esp32-sml-reader-Che/README.md

 Once the IR photo transistor gets triggered, it shortcuts the pulldown resistor and thus pulls the level to low (0).

+## Power saving
+I've got to power my ESP32 with a power bank.
+To save some power, a) it's going to deep sleep for 57s and then starts reading from the smartmeter again, and
+b) it powers the sensor over GPIO4 so the sensor is switched off during deep sleep.

+## Values
+You may define which fields/values you want to read from the smartmeter.
+I'm reading
+- 1.8.0 : energy in kWh from grid so far
+- 2.8.0 : energy in kWh to grid so far, from PV unit
+- 16.7.0 : current power in W passing the smartmeter You may want to read others.
+Find a list of OBIS identifiers at https://de.wikipedia.org/wiki/OBIS-Kennzahlen .

+## Targets
+The first version supports three backends as target:
+- Influx tineseries DB, e.g. at corlysis.com or at own site.
+You may use Grafana to visualize the data later.
+- Volkszähler.org instance, presumably on a raspberry at home.
+Find more info at https://www.volkszaehler.org/
+- Plain web server, in my case just to have the values in the web servers error log, for debugging purposes.
+Of course you may use this with an own PHP or Python script to write the data to a database.